zadr/PipeWrench/README.md

 #### Running the Prototype?
 1. Open `App.xcodeproj`.
-2. Update `memgraphLocation(for:)` and change the path to something that exists on your machine.
-By placing this file outside of the iOS sandbox, it is possible to run other tools on this file post-hoc— such as opening it up in Xcode to see the memory graph view.
-3. Hit ⌘U to run tests.
+2. Hit ⌘U to run tests.
 When running with Xcode 13.2.1, you'll see something like this at the end of the test run:

 ```
 Test Suite 'Selected tests' started at 2022-02-19 00:30:11.360